pawel-wzietek/IODevices/README.md

 Public Function SendAsync(ByVal cmd As String, ByVal callback As IOCallback, ByVal retry As Boolean, ByVal cbwait As Boolean, ByVal tag As Integer) As Integer
 ```
+The return value for all versions of `SendAsync` is: 0 if ok, -1 if the queue is full (for each device the maximum queue length is defined by the field `maxtasks`, default is 50), -2 if device is disposing.

 The standard version does not use a callback: it is a "fire-and-forget" version.
 In the complete version (probably rarely needed though) the callback function will be called to signal the status of the operation (however there will be no valid data in the `IOquery` variable passed to it).
 This version enables however the calling program to break the “retry” loop calling the “`AbortRetry`” method of the `IOQuery` variable.

 ##### QueryAsync with callback